-- (1) Every registrant shall implement a risk rating framework which assesses and identifies - (a) the risk profile of each customer; - (b) its own risk profile in relation to the countries or jurisdictions in which it operates; - (c) the risk profile associated with its own business practices, products, services, transactions and delivery channels; - (d) the nature and extent of risks related to the registrant's non-face-to-face business relationships; and
+- (1) Every registrant shall implement a risk rating framework which assesses and identifies - (a) the risk profile of each customer; - (b) its own risk profile in relation to the countries or jurisdictions in which it operates; - (c) the risk profile associated with its own business practices, products, services, transactions and delivery channels; - (d) the nature and extent of risks related to the registrant's non-face-to-face business relationships; and - (e) the nature and extent of risks related to the registrant's business activities that permit customers to receive payments from unknown or unassociated third parties. - (2) The risk rating framework shall be approved by the registrant's senior management based on the scope of the registrant's activities, and shall be designed to-

-- (e) the nature and extent of risks related to the registrant's business activities that permit customers to receive payments from unknown or unassociated third parties. - (2) The risk rating framework shall be approved by the registrant's senior management based on the scope of the registrant's activities, and shall be designed to- - (a) take appropriate measures to continuously identify, measure, manage, and mitigate identified current and emerging risks; - (b) take account of any risk assessment carried out at the national level and any regulatory guidance issued by the Commission; - (c) categorize customer relationships and products to identify the level of risk associated with each customer relationship or product; - (d) categorize customer relationships and products to take account of risk factors related to the particular customer relationship or product, including - i. customer type or profession; - ii. country of domicile; - iii. complexity of ownership; - iv. complexity of legal structure; - v. source of business; - vi. type of assets; - vii. type, size and volume of transactions; - viii. level of cash transactions; - ix. non-face-to-face KYC document submission; and - x. adherence to customer activity profile; - (e) address which level of management can approve a decision for the registrant to enter into customer relationships at the various levels of risk rating categories; - (f) establish Know Your Customer and due diligence information requirements appropriate for the risk profile of the customer relationship or product; - (g) require the periodic review of the customer relationship or product to - i. ensure that the categorizations are current and appropriate; and - ii. enable the registrant to determine whether any adjustment should be made to the risk rating; - (h) require the re-categorization of a customer relationship or product offered by the registrant in the event of a change in the risk profile of a customer relationship or product; - (i) require the documentation of the basis for the risk rating applied to a customer relationship or product and of any changes in the risk rating of particular customer relationship or product; - (j) mitigate any additional risks due to the cross-border nature of a transaction, particularly where the transaction takes place in a jurisdiction which could reduce the registrant's ability of oversight and the application of effective AML/CFT controls; - (k) identify and mitigate potential risks arising from products, services or activities, provided to or by anonymous or private sources including, but not limited to, unhosted wallets, the darknet and blacklisted addresses, particularly where the risk rating is high or where the type, size and volume of transactions is substantial.
+- (a) take appropriate measures to continuously identify, measure, manage, and mitigate identified current and emerging risks; - (b) take account of any risk assessment carried out at the national level and any regulatory guidance issued by the Commission; - (c) categorize customer relationships and products to identify the level of risk associated with each customer relationship or product; - (d) categorize customer relationships and products to take account of risk factors related to the particular customer relationship or product, including- - (i) customer type or profession; - (ii) country of domicile; - (iii) complexity of ownership; - (iv) complexity of legal structure; - (v) source of business; - (vi) type of assets; - (vii) type, size and volume of transactions; - (viii) level of cash transactions; - (ix) non-face-to-face Know Your Customer document submission; and - (x) adherence to customer activity profile; - (e) address which level of management can approve a decision for the registrant to enter into customer relationships at the various levels of risk rating categories; - (f) establish Know Your Customer and due diligence information requirements appropriate for the risk profile of the customer relationship or product; - (g) require the periodic review of the customer relationship or product to- - (i) ensure that the categorizations are current and appropriate; and - (ii) enable the registrant to determine whether any adjustment should be made to the risk rating; - (h) require the re-categorization of a customer relationship or product offered by the registrant in the event of a change in the risk profile of a customer relationship or product;

-- (3) A registrant shall assess the risk profile of each new customer and carry out a risk assessment of each new product, business practice or technology prior to establishing a business relationship with such customer or introducing such product, business practice or technology. - (4) The outcome of each customer or product risk assessment conducted shall be documented and retained as part of the registrant's document keeping requirements. - (5) A registrant's risk rating framework shall be subject to review by the Commission.
+- (i) require the documentation of the basis for the risk rating applied to a customer relationship or product and of any changes in the risk rating of particular customer relationship or product; - (j) mitigate any additional risks due to the cross-border nature of a transaction, particularly where the transaction takes place in a jurisdiction which could reduce the registrant's ability of oversight and the application of effective anti-money laundering, countering the financing of terrorism and countering the financing of proliferation controls: - (k) identify and mitigate potential risks arising from products, services or activities, provided to or by anonymous or private sources including, but not limited to, unhosted wallets, the darknet and blacklisted addresses, particularly where the risk rating is high or where the type, size and volume of transactions is substantial. - (3) A registrant shall assess the risk profile of each new customer and carry out a risk assessment of each new product, business practice or technology prior to establishing a business relationship with such customer or introducing such product, business practice or technology. - (4) The outcome of each customer or product risk assessment conducted shall be documented and retained as part of the registrant's document keeping requirements. - (5) A registrant's risk rating framework shall be subject to review by the Commission.